 This thing is very light and very easy to use.
 We personally like these upright style cordless vacuums a little better than the traditional cordless vacuums, at least in terms of the handling because the weight distribution is such that there’s virtually no weight on your vacuuming arm and it’s a lot less tiring on the forearm than the very lightweight Dyson v10, for example.
 We also like how these upright style stick vacuums stand up on their own, which is something that you will miss with a traditional cordless vacuum.

 Another big pro with the Eufy HomeVac is the battery life.
-I was blown away to see it get 56 minutes and 45 seconds in low power, and about 22 minutes and 38 seconds in high power, which is significantly better than the Hoover Linx which was our first review in this series.
+We were blown away to see it get 56 minutes and 45 seconds in low power, and about 22 minutes and 38 seconds in high power, which is significantly better than the Hoover Linx which was our first review in this series.
 It also had really good suction and air flow.
 We measured the air flow at the cleaner head at 38 CFM on high, and 26 CFM on low, and the suction at 41 inches of water lift which is extremely good for a cordless vacuum.
-In fact, it’s better than any cordless vacuum in its price range that I’ve tested so far.-
+In fact, it’s better than any cordless vacuum in its price range that we’ve tested so far.

 But of course, it can’t all be good news at this price so let’s move on to the cons.
 Because of its relatively small gates on the cleaner head, it just can’t pick up medium to large debris on carpet or on hard floors.
 This issue is compounded by the fact that the brush roll can’t be turned off.
 It has a low and a high power mode but no brush roll cutoff switch.
 And while the seal on the bottom of the unit prevents this from becoming an issue with hard floor pickup, which is good, it does mean that you can’t just pick up the vacuum to get larger debris because the brush kicks the debris all over the place when you try.